dss-extensions/DSS-Python/README.md

 pip install dss_python
 ```

+Or, if you're using the Anaconda distribution, you can use:

+```
+conda install -c pmeira dss_python
+```

 Binary wheels are provided for all major platforms (Windows, Linux and MacOS) and many combinations of Python versions (2.7, 3.4 to 3.7).
 If you have issues with a specific version, please open an issue about it.

-If you use the Anaconda distribution and the environment is shared with other modules, we recommend installing the dependencies first with `conda`, then install `dss_python`:

-```
-conda install numpy cffi
-```

-Usually this packages are already installed.
-We hope to provide conda packages soon to make this smoother.
+Conda packages support at least Python 3.5, 3.6 and 3.7 (also Python 2.7 depending on the platform).

 After a successful installation, you can then import the `dss` module from your Python interpreter.